Uttar Pradesh: The Heartland of India

 Hindustani Classical Music

-- Uttar Pradesh is a major centre of Hindustani classical music.
+- Uttar Pradesh is a major Centre of Hindustani classical music.

 - Cities like Varanasi, Allahabad, and Lucknow have produced many great musicians.